 Are you Jewish?
 Well then, lucky you!
 You get to have two birthday per year, your english birthday, and your hebrew birthday.
 That means you get double gifts!

-Fill out the form below and receive a free gift on your Hebrew birthday!!!!!
+Fill out the form below and receive a free gift every year on your Hebrew birthday!!!!!

 Your Jewish birthday has dual significance: a) According to Jewish tradition, your mazal (good fortune) is dominant on your birthday. b) As a nation we celebrate those dates when special events that affected our destiny occurred, a.k.a. holidays.
 As individuals we celebrate those dates that have personal significance—and what is more significant than your birth?
 It is when the Creator said, "Here, I am giving you a body, a soul, and a divine mission.
 I have absolute trust in your ability to pull through for Me."

 In 1988, the Rebbe, Rabbi Menachem Mendel Schneerson, of righteous memory, inaugurated a "Jewish Birthday Campaign."
 He asked that we all utilize this most special day of our lives to its utmost.
 A day to recommit to the mission that G‑d entrusted to us—bettering and sanctifying ourselves and the world around us.

 What’s so great about a birthday?
 Wasn’t it more comfy inside the womb?